- The No Route error occurs on Discord when the ISP/Network on the user end is unable to connect to the server.

 How do I fix the No Route Discord error?

 1. Restart the router

 First, try restarting your PC and router.
 To restart the router, unplug it.
-Wait for a few minutes, and then plug the router back in.
+Wait for a few minutes, then plug it back in.

-- Click Windows Defender Firewall to open that Control Panel applet.
+- Typle firewall, then select Windows Defender Firewall to open that Control Panel applet.

 - Click Allow an app or feature through Windows Defender Firewall to open the allowed app option shown directly below.

 - Then select all the check boxes for Discord if they’re not selected.

 3. Turn off the Enable Quality of Service High Packet Priority setting